isidornygren/fracland/README.md

 6. You've now generated some *special* islands.

 ## Why
-Because perlin noise if overrated?
+Because perlin noise is overrated?
 Because during the time it takes to generate these islands you could have generated a million more with a noise function?
 Why not?
 I dunno, sorry